 While it’s always easier to arrive at a practical solution once you can see the entire process, value stream mapping does more than just give you a good look at the situation.
 VSM is a must today because it brings these advantages to the table.

-• It makes it easy to visualize the entire material and information flow.
+- It makes it easy to visualize the entire material and information flow.
 VSM gives you the “big picture,” a comprehensive look at all the steps, whether they generate value or not.
-When you see everything, you can spot what areas need work and implement process improvement.
+You can spot what areas need work and implement process improvement when you see everything.

-• It’s a valuable part of the CI/CD pipeline.
-Software developers rely on continuous improvement and continuous delivery pipelines to satisfy growing customer demand for new web-based apps and pages.
+- It’s a valuable part of the CI/CD pipeline.
+Software developers rely on continuous improvement and delivery pipelines to satisfy growing customer demand for new web-based apps and pages.
 VSM helps developers visualize handoffs, making the entire delivery process more manageable and saving time by eliminating unproductive meetings.

-• It provides a common frame of reference.
+- It provides a standard frame of reference.
 Many projects require the participation of many different teams and individuals.
 A good VSM helps everyone stay on the same page, presenting information in a format everyone can grasp and subsequently discuss and collaborate on.

 Also Read: What is Quality Control?
 A Beginners Guide